Title: Ultrasociety: How 10,000 Years of War Made Humans the Greatest Cooperators on Earth

 Topic of Book

 Turchin argues for “multilevel selection”.
-This theory is based upon the belief that war forces individuals within societies to cooperate in very large groups, laying the long-term foundation for development.
+This theory is based upon the belief that war forces individuals within societies to cooperate in very large groups, laying the long-term foundation for cooperation and development.

 The Austrian economist, Joseph Schumpeter, invented the phrase “creative destruction” to capture how capitalism creates wealth.
 Turchin turns the phrase on its head by writing that “war is destructive creation.”